Qwertyblob/tp/docs/UserGuide.md

 Examples:
 *  `enrol id/S0000001 c/M2a` Enrols the student with the student ID `S0000001` into the class `M2a`.

+### Removing a person from a class: `unenrol`

+Removes an existing person in the address book from an existing class.

+Format: `unenrol id/STUDENT_ID class/CLASS_NAME`

+* The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
+* Cannot remove a student who is not enrolled into the specified class.

+Examples:
+*  `unenrol id/S0000001 c/M2a` Removes the student with the student ID `S0000001` from the class `M2a`.

 ### Marking a person's attendance in a class: `mark`

 Marks an existing person's attendance in the address book in an existing class on the current day.